 The secondary zone is created in a "pending" state.
 It may take a few minutes for the first synchronization against your primary server.
 You can monitor the status of the server under the Zone Settings tab.
 Note: This is also where you can also update the primary IP or port, if necessary.
 Once all zones are synced, all records configured on your primary server will appear in the NS1 portal.

 NS1 offers authentication using TSIG (transaction signature) for instances where NS1 is configured as the secondary (not primary) DNS provider.
 During initial configuration, you must enter:

 - Type of hash selected from the dropdown menu,

 Note: This is a password used to authenticate communication between DNS servers (AXFR) to transfer changes to zone records securely.

 Step two: Point DNS traffic to the NS1 servers.

 After setting up the secondary zone, you must direct DNS traffic to the NS1 servers.

 - In the NS1 portal, navigate to the list of zones, and double-click the secondary zone you just created.

 - Click the Nameservers tab, and then record the URLs listed for the NS1 servers.

 The zone is re-synchronized according to the refresh interval specified in the zone's SOA record.
 If a zone transfer fails, the zone enters a "warning" state.
-NS1 will continue attempts to complete the zone transfer based on the re-try interval defined in your SOA record until it succeeds or the expiry timeout is exceeded.
-If the process exceeds the expiry timeout before NS1 is able to to re-synchronize your zone, the zone enters an "error" state and the NS1 server will no longer answer queries for the zone.
+NS1 will attempt to complete the zone transfer based on the retry interval specified in the SOA record until it succeeds or the expiry timeout is exceeded.
+If the process exceeds the expiry timeout before NS1 can re-synchronize your zone, the zone enters an "error" state, and the NS1 server will no longer answer queries for the zone.